U.S. quits bilateral civil society group in rebuke to Russia

 Russia responded with a law that imposes similar measures on Americans accused of violating the rights of Russians, outlaws U.S.-funded civil society groups deemed to be involved in politics, and prohibits adoptions by the thousands of Americans who came to Russia each year seeking to take in Russian orphans.

-Russia has also accused Washington of meddling for criticizing the Kremlin's moves to quash political dissent.
+Russia has also accused Washington of meddling for criticising the Kremlin's moves to quash political dissent.

 The working group was one of about 20 in a U.S.-Russia commission announced in 2009 by Obama and Russia's then-president, Dmitry Medvedev, as ties were warming.